cyclops-ui/cyclops/web/blog/2023-11-13-JSON-schemas/index.md

 ## Final thoughts

 Hope this blog post helped you understand how the rendering part of Cyclops works and demystified the whole project.
-We briefly touched on [Helm](https://helm.sh/docs/) and [JSON schema](https://json-schema.org/), but both are larger pieces of software than we can't describe in such a short blog post, so we encourage you to check their documentation.
+We briefly touched on [Helm](https://helm.sh/docs/) and [JSON schema](https://json-schema.org/), but both are larger pieces of software that we can't describe in such a short blog post, so we encourage you to check their documentation.